SamuelSirota/Sirota-111617-PPDS2024/README.md

 ## Assignment

-1. Implement simple scheduler for coprograms based on enhanced generators.
+1. Implement scheduler for coprograms based on enhanced generators.
-2. Scheduler should be able to run multiple coprograms round-robin style.
+2. Scheduler should run multiple coprograms round-robin style.
-3. Scheduler should implement `add_job` method to add new coprogram to the scheduler.
+3. Implement `add_job` method to add new coprogram to the scheduler.
-4. Scheduler should also implement `start` method to run all coprograms.
+4. Also implement `start` method to run all coprograms.
 5. Scheduler should respond to `StopIteration` exception and remove coprogram from the scheduler and print the message.
 6. Prepare a sample program to demonstrate the scheduler implementing at least 3 coprograms, also 1 of them should end in finite time.

 ## Implementation